cobwebos/docs/articles/azure-stack/azure-stack-powershell-install.md

 # Install Module Version 1.3.0 if Azure Stack is running 1804 at a minimum
 Install-Module -Name AzureStack -RequiredVersion 1.3.0

-# Install Module Version 1.2.11 if Azure Stack is running a lower version then 1804
+# Install Module Version 1.2.11 if Azure Stack is running a lower version than 1804
 Install-Module -Name AzureStack -RequiredVersion 1.2.11
   ```